 How do you make sure that daily life in your classroom is inclusive?
 Pay attention to:

 - The ways you divide up the group: Do you often go for the “boys on this side” and “girls on this side” way of splitting up the class for small group activities?
 Try mixing in “kids wearing white here” and “kids wearing blue” or “kids who like dogs best” and “kids who like cats best” and “kids who have birthdays in January through June” and “July through December.”
 Not only is this gender neutral, it also gets them mixing up a lot more and finding things they have in common with each other.
 (If we always groups divide into girls and boys, it can become an “us” and “them” mentality where the kids see the differences more than the similarities.
 We would NEVER divide kids up by race for a game, why is it seen as OK to divide them by gender?)

-- The books you read: Do they show both boys and girls, men and women doing a variety of things?
+- The books you read: Do they show both boys and girls, men and women, and androgynous folks doing a variety of things?
 In our Family Inventors’ Lab, we try to make sure that we read books about girls inventing, and boys studying animals, and so on.
 We’ll talk about Thomas Edison and Marie Curie.

 - Pay attention to labels: Use firefighter, not fireman.
 Flight attendant not stewardess.

 - Minimize stereotyped gender roles: When a group of children is playing house, don’t assume one will be the mother and cook and care for the baby.
 If children make that assumption, that’s OK but you shouldn’t place that assumption on them.
 Try not to say “wow – this is a woman astronaut… isn’t it great that women can be astronauts too?”
 It implies that this is a special case, not an equal opportunity.